All posts tagged: Words

 Dr. Price explains that the word for “confess” in the original Greek is “Homologeo”.
 It comes from Homou, which means “same”, and Logos, which means “logic”.
 In the Bible, specifically in the New Testament, Logos is used for “Word” (note the capital “W”), as in John 1, “In the beginning was the WORD and the WORD was with God and the WORD was God…” Therefore, the Biblical word for “confess” means “saying the same thing God says.”
 How powerful is that?!

-Kelley and Jennette BremerWhy What We Say Matters
+Kelley BremerWhy What We Say Matters

 --> Continue Reading More -->